thngoc17/Fundamentals-of-AI--Lab-1/README.md

-Fundamentals of AI - Lab 1
+# Fundamentals of AI - Lab 1
+Each notebook (.ipynb file) contains the implementation, visualization and comparison of a swarm intelligence algorithm.
+The notebook is designed to run on Colab, so I recommend to use this platform only.